 Among the writers is published author Naturi Thomas.
 I must mention that the cover design is my own, lest you think it acquired at great expense from a seasoned professional.

-My own contributions are also directly accessible:
+My own contributions are also directly downloadable: